emilianvrd/Maneuvers/Flourishes.md

 ### Knockdown
 Prone\
 Quick action\
 You attempt to knock a foe off balance.
-Make a melee Strike.
+Make a Melee Strike.
 On a hit, the target is also knocked prone.
 You can use this Flourish three times per day.

 ### Lightning Bolt
 Lightning, Spell\
 2 actions\
 You lauch a bolt of lightning.
-Each creature in a 40m line that is 4m wide must make a Basic Dexterity saving throw or take 5d12 lightning damage.
+Each creature in a 40m line that is 4m wide must make a Dexterity saving throw or take 4d12 lightning damage on a failure, or become stunned 1 on a critical failure, in addition to dubling the damage as normal.
 You can use this Flourish three times per day.

 ### Piercing Shot
 Ranged\